aymanebenhima/SelfLearningJavascript/README.md

 3. Sort an array of integers in ascending order.
 4. Create a function to remove duplicate elements from an array.
 5. Implement a basic calculator with addition, subtraction, multiplication, and division operations.
+6. Implement a function to find the second largest element in an array.
+7. Write a program to check if a given string is a palindrome ignoring spaces and punctuation.
+8. Create a function to find the intersection of two arrays.
+9. Implement a function to check if a given number is a perfect number.
+10. Write a program to find the longest word in a sentence.

 ## Advanced